Workforce Planning and Segmentation

 Most organizations adopt a hierarchical model of segmenting their workforce (i.e., based on salary or job level or job evaluation considerations).
 This model serves as a basis for accountability/responsibility, decision-making and limits of authority, but it is not an appropriate model for developing tailored attraction, engagement and retention workforce strategies.

 Furthermore, salary levels are more a reflection of market forces and internal equity.
 They may not necessarily reflect the true value of the importance of the role in terms of value creation, competitive advantage and their impact on business outcomes.
 A more effective model is based around skill value and uniqueness.
-Such a skills' based approach is explored in depth in our Workforce Segmentation and Reporting Pack.

 One Size Doesn't Fit All